Bhai (2013 film): Plot

-The annual fest at the temple becomes a bone of contention between Raghava and Venkat Reddy as Raghava is hosting the function and Venkat Reddy is in strict disapproval of the happening of the fest.
-Venkat Reddy sends his son to set things on fire at the fest.
-He is found doing so by Raghava, who locks him in a room.
-The kid dies due to an unexpected injury caused by Raghava, which he was not aware of.
-Vijay takes the blame and is arrested to save his father's good will.
-After he returns from jail, Vijay ends up bashing Venkat Reddy's men.
-Raghava is infuriated and expels Vijay from his house.
+The annual temple festival becomes a point of conflict between Raghava and Venkat Reddy, as Raghava is organising the event while Venkat Reddy strongly opposes it.
+Venkat Reddy sends his son to set fire to the festival.
+Raghava catches him in the act and locks him in a room.
+The boy dies due to an accidental injury caused by Raghava, who is unaware of it.
+Vijay takes the blame and is arrested in order to protect his father's reputation.
+After returning from prison, Vijay assaults Venkat Reddy's men.
+Enraged by his actions, Raghava expels Vijay from the house.

-Vijay reaches Hyderabad, and the rest of his life till date was all about his work in the mafia for David under the name Bhai.
-Bhai, his henchmen, and Munna try to save Bhai's family from David and James.
-Bhai meets Geetha, a techie who is going to marry Sandeep, a US resident.
-Bhai, after revealing his identity to his sister, comes to her home with his henchmen as the marriage planners on the request of Geetha to involve as the main person behind her happy marriage.
-Radhika too joins the team as a florist, and Bhai can't avoid her, though he wants to.
+Vijay reaches Hyderabad, and the rest of his life up to that point revolves around working in David's mafia under the name Bhai.
+Bhai, along with his henchmen and Munna, attempts to protect Bhai's family from David and James.
+Bhai meets Geetha, now a software professional, who is set to marry Sandeep, a resident of the United States.
+After revealing his identity to his sister, Bhai arrives at her home with his henchmen disguised as wedding planners at Geetha's request, so that he can play a major role in her marriage celebrations.
+Radhika also joins the team as a florist, and Bhai is unable to avoid her despite his wishes.

-In the meantime, Bhai bonds with his family members; his paternal uncle and Geetha are the only people who know about his real identity as Vijay.
-To Raghava's shock, on the marriage day, Venkat Reddy makes a call to him stating that Sandeep is his foster son; he is not going to attend the marriage as he is house arrested.
-Bhai comes to Sandeep's rescue and his guts make Venkat Reddy reconcile with Raghava; the marriage plans are turning successful.
+Meanwhile, Bhai bonds with his family members; only his paternal uncle and Geetha know his true identity as Vijay.
+To Raghava's shock, on the wedding day, Venkat Reddy telephones him and reveals that Sandeep is his foster son and that he will not attend the wedding because he has been placed under house arrest.
+Bhai rescues Sandeep, and his courage leads Venkat Reddy to reconcile with Raghava, allowing the wedding plans to proceed successfully.

-To avoid disturbances from David and James, Bhai and Munna get James kidnapped by their henchmen who pose before James as police in mufti.
-They bash him up, and in a turn of events, James escapes from their custody.
-While James, with David, goes to the airport to flee back to Hong Kong, the leader of the gang who bashed James is noticed by the duo.
-After the suicides of that leader and Munna, David learns about Bhai's games with them since Tony's murder.
+To avoid interference from David and James, Bhai and Munna arrange for James to be kidnapped by their henchmen, who pose as plain-clothes police officers.
+They beat him, but James eventually escapes from their custody.
+As James and David head to the airport to flee back to Hong Kong, they recognise the leader of the gang that assaulted James.
+Following the suicides of both the gang leader and Munna, David learns about Bhai's schemes against them since Tony's murder.

-Arjun, after watching the recording of Bhai aiming at him, tries to arrest him.
-Bhai cleverly manages to escape and attends his sister's wedding as per her wish.
-After Arjun is suspended and is kidnapped by James, Bhai pretends to be surrendered to the police only to confront them later.
-He spares them to escape alive and goes to Raghava's home with him.
-Raghava, who learned about the past from Bhai's paternal uncle, reconciles with him.
-The film ends with Bhai accepting Radhika's love on the suggestion of Raghava and his family.
+After watching the recording of Bhai aiming a gun at him, Arjun attempts to arrest him.
+Bhai cleverly manages to escape and attends his sister's wedding as she wished.
+After Arjun is suspended and kidnapped by James, Bhai pretends to surrender to the police, only to confront them later.
+He spares their lives and escapes with Arjun to Raghava's house.
+Raghava, having learnt the truth about the past from Bhai's paternal uncle, reconciles with him.
+The film ends with Bhai accepting Radhika's love at the suggestion of Raghava and the rest of the family.